-\textbf{Code Length:} \Cref{fig:llm_code_length_evolution} shows the evolution of code length for the best-performing solutions.
-Without bloat control, code length grows excessively throughout optimization, especially without domain knowledge.
-Introducing domain knowledge helps shape the basic structure and mitigates excessive growth, but the code length still remains substantial.
-In contrast, when bloat control is applied, it directly curbs the complexity bias of LLMs, resulting in smaller generated programs that stabilize at a length of around 50, while simultaneously achieving faster improvements in objective scores.
+\textbf{Code Length:} \Cref{fig:llm_code_length_evolution} presents the evolution of code length for the best-performing solutions.
+When bloat control is removed, the code length grows excessively throughout optimization, especially without domain knowledge.
+Introducing domain knowledge helps constrain the structure of the generated operators, but the length remains large.
+By contrast, adding bloat control effectively mitigates the LLM’s tendency to generate unnecessarily long code, producing concise operators of approximately 50 lines that also achieve faster improvements in objective score.

 \textbf{Token Count:} The token count directly affects the computational cost of algorithm evolution, as language models are billed per token.
 Token counting is performed using the \texttt{cl100k\_base} tokenizer, which is consistent with the OpenAI implementation.
 As shown in \Cref{fig:token_count}, removing bloat control leads to significantly higher token counts, whereas incorporating bloat control consistently reduces token generation in both the LLM-Meta-SR and W/O Knowledge settings.
 These results demonstrate that bloat control not only improves the interpretability of evolved code but also reduces the token cost of LLM-driven evolution.

 \textbf{LLM Model Comparison:} To assess the impact of model capability, we compare GPT-5-Mini with a hybrid configuration that combines GPT-4.1-Mini and GPT-5-Mini, where each model is invoked with equal probability during evolution.
 Minor prompt refinements are introduced to align the process more closely with real algorithm development practices, and the detailed settings are provided in \Cref{sec: GPT-5 Prompt}.
 As shown in \Cref{fig:gpt5_comparison}, GPT-5-Mini consistently outperforms the hybrid configuration, demonstrating that stronger reasoning and code synthesis capabilities contribute to more effective operator discovery.
 Furthermore, \Cref{fig:gpt5_r2,fig:gpt5_code_length} confirm that the ablation trends observed with GPT-4.1-Mini remain consistent under GPT-5-Mini, indicating that the proposed semantic evolution, bloat control, and domain knowledge strategies generalize across different LLM backbones and prompts.